zincware/ZnTrack/docs/source/index.rst

    .. card:: MLIPX

-      ``mlipx`` is a Python library designed for evaluating machine-learned interatomic potentials (MLIPs).
+      ``mlipx`` is a Python library designed for evaluating machine-learned interatomic potentials.
 It offers a growing set of evaluation methods alongside powerful visualization and comparison tools.
       +++
       https://github.com/basf/mlipx

    .. card:: IPSuite

-      IPSuite provides you with tools to generate Machine Learned Interatomic Potentials.
+      IPSuite provides you with tools to generate machine-learned interatomic potentials.
       +++
       https://github.com/zincware/ipsuite